Injured In A

-I’ve handled tens of thousands of truck accident and personal injury cases.
+I’ve handled thousands of truck accident and personal injury cases.
 I’ve seen a case just like yours, and I can help you through it!

-Whether you are a commercial truck driver or a fellow motorist on the road, it’s important to be aware of the leading causes of truck accidents and what all drivers can do to prevent them.
+Whether you’re a commercial truck driver or a fellow motorist on the road, it’s important to be aware of the leading causes of truck accidents and what all drivers can do to prevent them.

 Truck accidents that are the fault of the truck driver are most commonly caused by:

 - Fatigue, excessive speed to meet tight deadlines, equipment failure, mountain road conditions, overloading or improper loading, inclement weather, driving under the influence of alcohol, drugs, or prescribed medications, and distracted driving (texting).

 - The cargo being hauled can also cause accidents, including hazardous or flammable materials, oil spills, and chemical releases.

 But not all truck accidents are caused by the truck driver.
 Lawcore.com reports that the majority of truck accidents are actually caused by errors on the part of those who drive smaller vehicles.